simonscmap/cmap-node-api/utility/distributed-datasets.md

 Note also that some sprocs do not take any table names as parameters, and therefore no table names are extricable from the query string.
 For example, `uspDatasetsWithAncillary`.
 For this reason, queries are allowed to continue if no table names are extracted AND the query is an `EXEC`.
 In these cases, the query will be run on the default pool, which targets the `rainier` server.

 Note finally that the router must accomodate both the Transact SQL and Hive SQL flavors of query syntax.
 Therefore in the `queryToAST` helper it first tries to provide an AST by parsing the query as `transactsql`, and if it fails it will try again as `hive`.
+The type of query syntax has been added to logs, to assist in debugging.

 ### Generating the Candidate List